 Conclusion

-The four-needle technique uses fewer insertion points compared to Chinese methods that may employ dozens of needles.
-Korean acupuncture’s focus on extremity points below the elbows and knees takes advantage of areas with higher concentrations of sensory receptors.
+The four-needle technique uses far fewer insertion points than Chinese methods, which might use dozens.
+And our focus on extremity points below the elbows and knees takes advantage of areas that are especially rich in sensory receptors.

-Korean acupuncture serves as an alternative or complement to conventional medical treatments.
-Patients can book Korean acupuncture appointment with certified practitioners who understand the constitutional approach.
-The practice functions as a healing system that addresses whole-person treatment rather than symptom management.
+Korean acupuncture can stand alone, or it can work alongside conventional medical care.
+You can book a Korean acupuncture appointment with a certified practitioner who understands the constitutional approach.
+It's a healing system that treats you as a whole person rather than just a list of symptoms.

 Key Takeaways